layerswap/layerswap-atomic-bridge/packages/starknet/README.md

 This command executes the build scripts defined in the `package.json` file.
 It sequentially builds each package defined within the monorepo, ensuring that all necessary components are compiled and ready for use.

-> If you are working on a specific package, such as the `bitcoin` package, and wish to only build that package, you can do so by running:
-> ```bash
-> npm run build:bitcoin
-> ```

----

-## Tutorial

-Atomic Swap Between Bitcoin and Ethereum Networks.

-> Before attempting the atomic swap, ensure you've followed the Getting Started and Building the Project sections.

-You will need two terminals to interact with Bitcoin and Ethereum networks.

-Open two terminal windows.
-In the first terminal, navigate to the Bitcoin example directory:
 ```bash
 cd examples/bitcoin
 ```